microsoft/ContactCenterMessagingSDK-ios/README.md

 [iOS Widget Customizations](iOS_Widget_Customizations.pdf)

 **Adaptivecard limitations for iOS**
-1. Adaptive cards not support to bullet points.
-2. Adaptive cards not support to blockquote.
+Adaptive cards do not support to bullet points & blockquote.

 ## Core Messaging Framework
 This section describes the messaging lifecycle functions in the SDK.